Thin accretion disk signatures in hybrid metric-Palatini gravity: Properties of thin accretion discs

 \subsubsection{Emission spectra.}

-In this subsection we present the spectral energy distribution of the disk radiation around the black holes for the general relativistic case, and for the hybrid metric-Palatini f(R)-gravity. \begin{enumerate} \item In Figure (\ref{fig:LumV1}), we vary $\alpha$ while fixing other parameters.
+In this subsection we present the spectral energy distribution of the disk radiation around the black holes for the general relativistic case, and for the hybrid metric-Palatini gravity. \begin{enumerate} \item In Fig. \ref{fig:LumV1}a, \ref{fig:LumV1}b we vary $\alpha$ while fixing other parameters.
 The luminosity maximum exceeds Schwarzschild predictions at $\alpha=-1.5\times10^{-5}$.
-Thus, the luminosity changes faster than the energy flux when we vary the $\alpha$ parameter. \item With a fixed $\alpha$ parameter and varying $\beta$ parameter, we see the same pattern as for the energy flux: with increasing $\beta$, the luminosity decreases (see Figure (\ref{fig:LumV2})). \item Taking into account the connection between the mass of the scalar field $m_\phi$ and the parameters $\alpha$ and $\beta$, the picture does not differ from the energy flux.
+Thus, the luminosity changes faster than the energy flux when we vary the $\alpha$ parameter. \item With a fixed $\alpha$ parameter and varying $\beta$ parameter, we see the same pattern as for the energy flux: with increasing $\beta$, the luminosity decreases (see Fig. \ref{fig:LumV1}c, \ref{fig:LumV1}d). \item Taking into account the connection \eqref{hyggs} between the mass of the scalar field $m_\phi$ and the parameters $\alpha$ and $\beta$, the picture does not differ from the energy flux.
 As the modulus $\alpha$ grows, the luminosity maximum increases.
 Changes in the $\beta$ parameter with a fixed $\alpha$ do not affect the position of the curve.
-This case is illustrated in Figure (\ref{fig:LumV3}). \item In Figure (\ref{fig:LumV4}), we can see that the connection between mass of the scalar field and the parameter of potential $m_\varphi^2=-\mu^2$ yields an increase in luminosity as the modulus of $\alpha$ increases.
+This case is illustrated in Fig. \ref{fig:LumV3}. \item In Fig. \ref{fig:LumV4}a, \ref{fig:LumV4}b, \ref{fig:LumV4}c, we can see that the connection between mass of the scalar field and the parameter of potential $m_\varphi^2=-\mu^2$ yields an increase in luminosity as the modulus of $\alpha$ increases.
 Varying the $\beta$ parameter in this case also has no effect. \item As $\phi$ varies, the largest values of $\phi$ produce the greatest deviation from the Schwarzschild curve.
-However, in this case, the maximum deviation from the Schwazschild curve is only 3\% (see Figure (\ref{fig:LumV5})). \end{enumerate}
+However, in this case, the maximum deviation from GR is only 3\% (see Fig. \ref{fig:LumV4}d, \ref{fig:LumV4}e). \end{enumerate}